Autonomy founder says HP allegations don't add up

 “Revenue recognition for software vendors can be complicated, to say the least,” accountants Grant Thornton wrote in a note.

-This is because software companies often bundle products and services such as licenses, installation, training and maintenance support into a single contract.
+This is because software companies often bundle products and services such as licences, installation, training and maintenance support into a single contract.

 Under accounting rules, a company can establish a model for pricing different parts of the contract so that some revenue can be taken up front and the rest over the period of the contract.